Malton, Mississauga: Gas explosion

-On Saturday, October 25, 1969 at 2:55 PM a natural gas line leak caused an explosion and fire at the "Four Corners" (the intersection of Airport and Derry Road) of Malton.
+On Saturday, October 25, 1969, at 2:55 PM a natural gas line leak caused an explosion and fire at the "Four Corners" (the intersection of Airport and Derry Road) of Malton.
 The "blowtorch" flame was 150 ft high and the heat was estimated to be 1500 F. Consumer's Gas finally shut the gas off about 4 hours later.

 The Avronian Restaurant, Langford's Variety, Malton Hardware and Baker's Lumber were blown apart.
 The fire consumed Pat's Steak on a Bun and Sit n' Eat restaurants and damaged the Bank of Nova Scotia, Malton Fruit Market (Longo's), Abell's Drug Store and Shirley's Pool Hall.

 75-year-old Jean Perigo was killed instantly and 20 other people were injured.
 Two houses, 17 businesses and 49 cars were destroyed.
 18 families who live in apartments above the stores were homeless.
 Over 350 families were evacuated.
 The total damage was estimated to be $1.5 million.
 Reconstruction took place over a 10-year period at a cost of $6.5 million.
 Some businesses reopened and others closed permanently.
 The "Four Corners" of Malton never regained its former vitality.

 1969–present

 Aircraft industry

-The office and manufacturing plant facilities, on the Southwest corner of Airport and Derry Road, that was built by National Steel Car 1938–1942, and subsequently used by Victory Aircraft (1942-1945), A.V.
+The office and manufacturing plant facilities, on the Southwest corner of Airport and Derry Road, that was built by National Steel Car (1938–1942), and subsequently used by Victory Aircraft (1942-1945), A.V.
 Roe Canada (1945), de Havilland Canada (1962), Douglas Aircraft (1965), McDonnell Douglas Canada (1981), and Boeing Canada (1997) was demolished in 2005.

 Orenda Aerospace Division, Magellan Aerospace Corporation continues to operate at 3160 Derry Road east.

-Mitsubishi Heavy Industry Canada Aerospace, Inc. (MHICA) celebrated their 10-year anniversary in May, 2016.
+Mitsubishi Heavy Industries Canada Aerospace (MHICA) celebrated their 10-year anniversary in May, 2016.
 MHICA is a recognized North American Tier 1 heavy aerostructure manufacturer.

 Airport and transportation

+In 1972, Terminal 2 opened to supplement the Aeroquay terminal (Terminal 1).
+The airport was given its present name of Toronto Pearson International Airport in 1984.
+In 1991, Terminal 3 opened.
+Terminals 1 and 2 were both closed in the 2000s when the present Terminal 1 was completed.

 In addition to the airport, Malton has great importance as a transportation link between Toronto and its suburbs to the west, particularly Brampton and the other parts of Mississauga.
-Among other things, the tiny neighbourhood borders the airport, Brampton, Vaughan and Etobicoke.
+The neighbourhood borders Brampton, Vaughan and Etobicoke.
 As such, it is very strategically placed and important to the flow of people and goods throughout the Greater Toronto Area.